Driplytics/Flight-Delay-Analysis-/README.md

 ## Remarks
    *Some of the insights Generated are stated below*
 >:bulb: **The Delays are proportional to number of flights.**
-   > Most Used Flights Experience the Most Delayed flights, this shows delay is likely due to congestions.
+   > Most Used Flights Experience the Most Delays, this shows delay is likely due to congestions.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Airline%20Review.png)
 ```